michaeldayreads/reference/shell.md

 ## `find`

-`find ~/path/to/start/from -name pattern` where pattern is the name or partial name of the file
+`find ~/path/to/start/from -name pattern` where pattern is the name or partial name of the file (or directory).

 **note** Be sure to use quotes to prevent filename expansion, aka _globbing on the wild card `*`_